RoRoomMates/RoRoomMates.github.io/docs/Fiki.md

 # Project RoomMates
-Providing a solution to the problem of finding a place to live.
+Providing a solution to the problem of finding a place to live and a roommate compatible with you.
 Either doorms or shared apartments, RoomMates is the solution for you.

-Mostly tailored for students coming from outside the city where the university is located.

-Might not be limited to finding a room mate, but also features to help students cope with the difficulties of being in a new environment and being more productive with their university life.
+# Our Team

-# Present the team and assign roles (such as FR, BE, PO, PM, etc)
+"Present the team and assign roles (such as FR, BE, PO, PM, etc)"

-Roles TBD

 <br/>
 Macarie Răzvan Cristian